-Staff have been working with Urban Wildlife Stewardship Society on identifying the extent of Deer Management requirements within the Township, in conjunction with DND - a comprehensive survey will be completed in the next period
+• Staff have been working with Urban Wildlife Stewardship Society on identifying the extent of Deer Management requirements within the Township, in conjunction with DND - a

 II.
 COMMITTEES

 - No Community Safety Services Staff currently sit on any Council appointed committees; however, the Director and the Emergency Program Manager represent the Township on the Capital Regional District Local Government Emergency Program Advisory Commission and the regional Emergency Planning Advisory Commission, as well as on several regional and provincial working groups. - The Director sits on a Provincial Local Government Bylaw Notice Enforcement Act Working Group. - The Director chairs the Community Safety Staff Working Group. - The Director chairs the Esquimalt Emergency Planning Committee